adventuremomblog

 1501 Bullock Pen Rd, Covington, KY

-You’ll want to visit the hiking trails at Doe Run after several days without rain because the trails can get really muddy and the trail is often closed.
+You’ll want to visit the hiking trails at Doe Run after several days without rain.
+The trails can get really muddy, and the trail is often closed.

-The 2.8-mile loop trail takes you around the 50-acre lake but many areas along the trail can be washed out and hard to find.
+The 2.8-mile loop trail encircles the 50-acre lake, but many areas along the trail are prone to erosion and can be difficult to navigate.

-I’m still mentioning it because it’s a scenic small lake and you could walk along the road and toward the end of the trail closer to the road where you drive in.
+I’m still mentioning it because the park features a scenic, small lake, and you can walk along the road.
+Toward the end of the trail, closer to the road where you drive in, is a particularly scenic spot.

 Try them all and decide which Northern Kentucky hiking trails are your favorite.